loomster321/workflow-father/SceneSegmentation.md

 ### Output Format

-The output is a Scene Blueprint JSON array, where each object represents a scene with properties including scene_id, scene_narration (exact text from the input script), scene_description, suggested_visuals, suggested_audio (background_music and sound_effects), and production_notes.
+The output is a Scene Blueprint JSON array, where each object represents a scene with properties including scene_label, scene_narration (exact text from the input script), scene_description, suggested_visuals, suggested_audio (background_music and sound_effects), and production_notes.

 ## Input Processing Guidelines